CARRIAGEWAY IMPROVEMENTS ON A85 COMRIE

 April 29, 2025

-• Carriageway improvements start from Monday 12 May at two locations on the A85
+• Carriageway improvements start from Sunday 18 May at West of Ross Bridge, Comrie

-BEAR Scotland, working on behalf of Transport Scotland, is set to start essential surfacing improvements on the A85 carriageway at two locations between Crieff and Comrie.
+BEAR Scotland, working on behalf of Transport Scotland, is set to start essential surfacing improvements on the A85 carriageway at West of Ross Bridge, Comrie.

 The road will be open as normal from 5am each day to keep disruption to a minimum, with a speed restriction of 30mph in place as traffic will be running over a temporary road surface.